 2. May not be comfortable around children, if not exposed to them when younger

 Whichever age group you settle on, is a personal decision.
-However, before adopting or rescuing a new dog, be sure to do your homework.
-Study the pros and cons of the specific breed you are interested in.
+Before adopting or rescuing a new dog, however, be sure to do your homework.
+Study the pros and cons of the specific breed you are considering.

 Be informed about the size, temperament, health issues, grooming needs, learning ability, compatibility with other animals and children, and longevity of that breed.
 Check with breed specific rescues.
-Doing a bit of research now, could prevent a lot of heartache for both you and your dog, should their breed not be compatible to your life style.
+Doing a bit of research now could prevent a lot of heartache for both you and your dog, should their breed not be compatible with your lifestyle.

 Be realistic to yourself and the animal.
 Avoid adopting around the holidays.
 Try to adopt when you are on vacation, or have a long weekend., so you can give the dog the time and attention they need.
 Allow at least 90 days to adjust to each other.